 As an artist, you upload your pieces to your profile, and then shoppers can take your artwork and put it on any of the products that RedBubble offers.
 You get a commission on each piece sold, and your designs will live on forever.

 GREAT FOR: flipping clothes and turn your hobby into a business

 If you want to turn your passion for selling secondhand clothing into a business, you should think about launching an online clothing store.
-You can buy used clothing for cheap in places like Goodwill outlets and then resell them online for a higher price.
+You can buy used clothing for cheap in places like Goodwill outlets and resell them online for a higher price.
 You need to have an eye for fashion and know what brands are worth more.
 Start practicing with apps like Poshmark, then move to eBay and once you are ready for the jump, open up your own shop.

 And if you want the flexibility to customize your e-shop with one of the best eCommerce systems out there, Shopify is the way to go.
 They have a wide range of themes and an impressive app store to add more tools to your clothing store and simplify your set-up, even if you are not a computer expert.

 Top 8 Tips for Selling Clothes Online Successfully